 What you need to do:

 1) Designate & Write to affected employees as 'furloughed workers' and notify them of this change in writing (template HERE).
 Furloughed means they won't be able to work for you as they are taking an involuntary leave of absence.
 Remember existing employment law remains.
 Draft letters for each employee using the template (or your own) and get them to sign it to agree and acknowledge the change.
-For Next Level Business clients please send the payroll team copies of the signed Furlough letter and enter changes to salary in Launchpad as usual.
+For Next Level Business clients please send the payroll team copies of the signed Furlough letter and enter changes to salary in Launchpad as usual as soon as possible.

 BUSINESSES THAT PAY TAX(PAYE/VAT/CORPORATION TAX)